jamwaffles/jamwaffles.github.io/content/announcing-ethercrab.md

 Pay attention to the `loop { ... }`.
 Things of note:

 1. This is the cyclic application logic.
-The logic here does some low level bit twiddling but this is where more complex logic can be performed, **as long as the computation time doesn't exceed the cycle time.** If it does, you'll get stalls or hitches in the devices.
+The code in this example does some low level bit twiddling but this is where more complex logic can be performed, **as long as the computation time doesn't exceed the cycle time.** If it does, you'll get stalls or hitches in the output.
 2. The `tx_rx` method **must** be called every cycle otherwise the group's data will not be sent or received!
-3. The `tick().await` internally compensates for the execution time in each loop iteration, so there's no need to handle this manually.
+3. `tick().await` internally compensates for the execution time in each loop iteration, so there's no need to handle this manually.

 Now we can spawn the other "fast" task which just increments each byte of the outputs of each device in this group's PDI (Process Data Image).